dark-tree/warzone/README.md

-## Proof of concept game
+## Warzone
-Proof of concept 2D tile game written in Java using LWJGL v3.
+Proof of concept 2D game written in Java using LWJGL v3.

-#### TODO
-- Make the code less cursed
+Based on a paper-and-pencil game of the same name: [Warzone Open Rules](http://darktree.net/projects/warzone)